 SQL injection Denial-of-Service in a later to be disclosed plugin.
 This post describes the Akal theme XSS vulnerability.

-How to add SSL and HTTPS in your WordPress site, the definitive guide!
 Did you know that having an SSL certificate on your website is the de-facto standard nowadays?
 Google ranks sites having HTTPS -or an SSL certificate- higher in their SERP.
 But in WordPress, what do you need to do to set up and install an SSL certificate in your WordPress website?
 You’ll learn the important steps to move WordPress from http to https in this post.

 17 valuable WordPress snippets for a site-specific plugin and